 The NAC may also receive information from the Foundation about donors, which may include such information as the date of the last donation, and the donation level.

 Software programs are used to monitor network traffic and to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 When you visit the NAC website, these software programs automatically receive and temporarily store information supplied by your browser (for example, browser type and operating system) in our webserver logs.
 Some of the information automatically collected by our servers when you browse our website includes:

-Specifically, the NAC also uses information obtained through technology in the following ways:
+The NAC also uses standard internet usage information obtained through technology in the following ways:

-Cookies are used to track how our visitors use this site, to determine sites previously visited or to facilitate the use of secure portions of this site.
+Cookies are used to track how our visitors use this site, to determine sites previously visited, to improve the provision of services to patrons, or to facilitate the use of secure portions of this site.
 A cookie is a file that may be placed on your hard drive without your knowledge by a website to monitor your use of the site.
-The cookies we use do not allow us to identify individuals.
-They are compiled into statistical information on traffic patterns and are used to assess and improve the efficiency of the site.
+Cookies are compiled into statistical information on traffic patterns and are used to assess and improve the efficiency of the site.

 We use two types of cookies: